 “Unless commitment is made, there are only promises and hopes…but no plans.”

 With that in mind, you need to commit to learning, working hard at living your commitments, practicing strategies that work, working smarter, and loving the results of your newly re-energized labors.

 Keep reading to learn more about the first strategy I recommend implementing.

 Make investing in digital-first tools, opportunities, and strategies a priority.
 Going digital is now an in-your-face proposition that can’t be ignored.
 Commit to transition and shape your future, or grind along and be left behind.

 “Digital transformation will start to become synonymous with business modernization and innovation.”

-Having difficulty persuading leadership to embrace and invest in a digital-first strategy?
+Have difficulty persuading leadership to embrace and invest in a digital-first strategy?
 Read this.
-Having difficulty persuading other staff and volunteers?
+Have difficulty persuading other staff and volunteers?
 Read this.
 Per McKinsey, for-profit businesses are investing more in digital technology today than anything else.
 Why?
 Because they recognize technology’s strategic importance as a critical component of the business, not just a source of cost efficiencies.
 You should too!

 If other nonprofits make it easy for people to engage and invest, and you don’t, you’ll operate at a competitive disadvantage.
 This will affect your bottom line and ability to deliver on your mission.

 In other words, it’s not only the largest or most cutting-edge nonprofits that must invest in digital-first opportunities.
 All nonprofits need to take that approach.
 You don’t get a pass because you’re new, small, short-staffed, or “putting all your resources into mission work.”